Gnateater: Distribution and habitat

 Gnateaters are birds of the forest understory, bamboo stands, and the forest floor.
 The members of the genus Conopophaga are found in the Amazon and Orinoco basins, east and central Andean slopes, Atlantic Forest, and nearby regions, while the members of the genus Pittasoma are found in the Chocó, and Panama and Costa Rica.
 Some species live in impenetrable thickets; others live in more open forest.
 Most are entirely restricted to humid habitats, but several species extend into drier regions in eastern Brazil.
-While the members of the genus Conopophaga always are found near the forest floor, seldom rising more than 1.5 m above the ground, they also seldom travel or spend much time on the ground (though they do feed there; see diet).
+While the members of the genus Conopophaga are always found near the forest floor, typically not rising more than 1.5 m above the ground, they also rarely travel or spend much time on the ground (though they do feed there; see diet).
 The members of the genus Pittasoma are more commonly seen hopping around on the ground.

 Behaviour and ecology

 Food and feeding

 Gnateaters are insectivorous as the group name implies.
-The members of the genus Conopophaga feed mostly using two methods; one is to perch above the forest floor until prey is spotted, then lunge down to the ground to snatch it; having landed on the ground to snatch a prey item it will not remain on the forest floor for more than a couple of seconds.
+The members of the genus Conopophaga feed mostly using two methods.
+One is to perch above the forest floor until prey is spotted, then lunge down to the ground to snatch it.
+Having landed on the ground to snatch the prey, it will not stay on the forest floor for more than a couple of seconds.
 The second method used is to glean insects directly from the foliage, trunks, and branches of low vegetation.
 Typical prey items include spiders, caterpillars, insect larvae, grasshoppers and beetles; individuals of some species have also been observed eating fruit and in one case a frog.
 Very little information is available on the diet of the two Pittasoma, but they are presumably also insectivorous.